skinnybeans/aws-learning-projects/project-2.md

 ERROR!
 Missing target hosts
 ```

 Hang on, didn't we just pass in an inventory file to the command that contained hosts in it?
-After all that's what the `-i` stands for (inventory).

 Our inventory file only has one host.
 Imagine it had more, something like this: